wadayama/score-to-fisher-mi/README.md

 For questions or issues, please open an issue on GitHub or contact:
 - Tadashi Wadayama (wadayama@nitech.ac.jp)
 - Nagoya Institute of Technology

-## Related Papers

-- [Guo et al., 2005] "Mutual information and minimum mean-square error in Gaussian channels"
-- [Vincent, 2011] "A connection between score matching and denoising autoencoders"
-- [Song & Ermon, 2019] "Generative modeling by estimating gradients of the data distribution"